-I was inspired by this post from Balanced Bites.
-I was also inspired by a conversation I had with a friend the other day with regards to having time to cook, preparing meals, and ‘gluten free’ options.
+I had a conversation with a friend the other day with regards to having time to cook, preparing meals, and ‘gluten free’ options.
+So decided to put pen to paper – or fingers to keyboard – to set some of my philosophy down.

 I can get a meal on the table in 15 minutes and I don’t own a microwave.
 Yes, a lot of that is due to the fact that my cupboard is well stocked with essentials.
 I also don’t own a tv so rarely waste a night watching crap on the television.
 Sure, we’ll watch stuff on the computer, but it’s shows that we choose to watch, as opposed to just watching something ‘because it’s on’.
 Anyway.
 I digress.
 My point is, it doesn’t take long to serve up healthy, nutritious meals.
 It’s also not expensive.